NotSinan/DreamBotQuester/README.md

 1. Open the DreamBot client.
 2. Select the script in the Script Manager and click the "Start" button.
-3. In the GUI window that pops up, select which Quest you would like the script to perform then click the "Start" button.
+3. Select the quest in the script's GUI and click the "Start" button.

 # Contributing